psharma04/academic-kickstart/content/courses/legal-studies-hsc/core-2.md

 #### UN General Assembly

-- Composed of 1 representative from each member state, and is the primary UN forum for discussing civil rights issues.
+- Composed of 1 representative from each member state (similar to a legislative branch), and is the primary UN forum for discussing civil rights issues.
 - Contains various subsidiary bodies, such as the UN Human rights council.

 #### UN Security Council